ishehadeh/smp/report/progress.typ

 Consequently, multi-register function arguments are an afterthought.
 Arrays and structures are always put on the stack, even when they are small enough that the calling convention requires they be passed using registers.
-It's worth noting multi-register return values are not supported either, although this is less critical, since 1) It's not as common to return large values and 2) Only two registers are used for the return value.
+It's worth noting multi-register return values are not supported either, although this is less critical, since it's not as common to return large values and, only two registers are used for the return value.

+Although there are missing peices in the compiler, we don't expect filling these gaps will require a major shift, like the typechecker.

 == Documentation
-There is documentation, though it entirely lives in the author's head.
-Most notes are out of date and irrelevant; One could count the number of documented functions on a single hand (or, possibly, no hands); And there have been enough changes that what few comments exist cause more harm than good.
+There is some documentation.
+But most notes are out of date and irrelevant; One could count the number of documented functions on at-most one hand; And there have been enough changes that what few comments exist cause more harm than good.

 == Tests

 Howlite's test suite isn't lacking to the same degree as documentation, although it's not far off.
 There are a few broken tests scattered throughout the code.
-Running `cargo test` - The rust package manager's test runner will fail.
+Running the compiler's unit tests will fail, they are long out of date.
 We gave up on maintaining a solid set of unit tests due to how rapidly the repository was shifting.

 As alluded to previously, a number of example programs were developed, which serve two purposes: